Arizona fires sweep land rich with ancient sites, artifacts

 Gallenstein created a training plan on how to pack up ceramic pots, bone tools, sandals, textiles woven from cotton grown in the area and other things before another large wildfire broke out June 12 and the monument was closed again.
 No one expected to put the plan into action so soon.

 The fires have so far avoided the facility.
-Several boxes of items that trace back to what archaeologists say are distinct Indigenous cultures were taken to the Museum of Northern Arizona for safekeeping.
+Several boxes of items that trace back to what archaeologists said are distinct Indigenous cultures were taken to the Museum of Northern Arizona for safekeeping.

 Some Hopi clans consider those who lived at Wupatki their ancestors.
 Navajo families later settled the area but slowly left, either voluntarily or under pressure by the National Park Service, which sought to eliminate private use of the land once it became a monument in 1924.